Delmarva Broadcasting is officially no more.

 The deal was first disclosed in February.

-AllAccess.com reported the radio station and digital services company was sold for $18.5 million.
+AllAccess.com earlier reported the radio station and digital services company was sold for $18.5 million.

-Lancaster, PA-based Steinman’s holdings including newspapers in Pennsylvania as well as a regional farming journal and a downtown Lancaster restaurant.
+Lancaster, PA-based Steinman’s holdings including newspapers in the Lancaster, PA as well as a regional farming journal and a downtown Lancaster restaurant.

 The company, like all newspaper owners, has been dealing with a long-running decline in newspaper display and classified advertising.

 Forever Media, a regional operator of radio stations in the Mid-Atlantic purchased the owner of stations that include: WDEL, AM andFM; WSTW, a hits station; WXCY, a country music station and WXDE, a news station in Lewes.